 Select the "Create This Site" button to make it happen.

 It usually takes new sites less than a minute to get set up.
 Once it's ready, you can get started uploading your content.

 This is caused by browser caching and/or the mechanism we use to distribute your content within our network efficiently.
 If you wait a few minutes, the files should resynchronize automatically.

 If you prefer not to wait, you can also help the process by visiting the modified page yourself and doing a forced reload.
 For Internet Explorer and Chrome (Windows), this is done with CTRL-Refresh (or CTRL-F5).
 With Firefox, Safari, and Chrome (macOS), this is Shift-Reload (Ctrl-Shift-R on Windows, Command-Shift-R on Mac).
 This will force that page and all related content (e.g., images, scripts, and CSS) to be resynchronized immediately.
 Since we have a lot of caches and requests are load-balanced among them, you may need to do this a few times to get every cache that might answer for your site.

 If you wish to do this from the command line, you can use curl to force the refresh:

 Again, do this several times for each affected URL to make sure you get all the caches.

 There is a case where if you access the site before the IP addresses are assigned (within the first minute after it's created), you'll get a DNS error.
-Once that happens, some versions of Internet Explorer will keep returning errors long after the site is created, even if you use a forced refresh.
+Once that happens, some Internet Explorer versions will keep returning errors long after the site is created, even if you use a forced refresh.
 Waiting a few minutes, restarting IE, and sometimes rebooting have all appeared to help this under various circumstances.

 You might also wish to read our Getting Started Guide for a step-by-step approach to registering a domain and setting it up with your web site.